 Student Discipline/Conduct

-AJ ave background on AB 5520 and showed the current policy document, section 5 being worked on by the task forceand provide feedback.
-MM pointed to the student conduct policy and it specifically says that students follow the instructions of the employees of El Camino College.
+AJ gave background on AB 5520 and showed the current policy document, section 5 of AB 5520 was discussed and AJ reported that CS wanted to make changes/additions.
+Talked about how it is specific to instructors in the classroom setting but there are differences in space and scope in the library setting.
+Provided some history on student conduct incidents in the library which were so egregious that warranted immediate intervention.
+MM asked for clarification and suggested that we look over the Academic Senate meeting minutes regarding the campus student discipline policy being discussed and provide feedback.
+MM pointed to the campus student conduct policy and it specifically says that students must follow the instructions of the employees of El Camino College.
+This was reiterated by Ross Miyashiro (VP Student Services) at the last Academic Senate meeting.
 RG talked about progressive discipline.
 Maxient and ID procedures were also discussed.

 Action: AJ to put Student Discipline/Conduct on the Division Council agenda.